isabella232/docs-vuepress/docs/manual/creating-jobs.md

 ![Job delete button](~@assets/img/fig0311.png)

-Click "Yes" when it says "Really delete this Job?"
+Click "Delete" when it says "Really delete this Job?"

 If you have access, you can choose to delete all executions for the job as well.